 Our school is fully inclusive.
-Our fluent speakers of German, including non-native speakers who are fluent in the language, will follow the curriculum of the German Land of Baden-Württemberg.
+Our fluent speakers of German, including non-native speakers who are fluent in the language, will follow a curriculum based on that of the German Land of Baden-Württemberg.
 Teachers carefully select and plan lessons to meet the language needs of the children.

 We do this by ensuring we have German-speaking staff, integrated curriculum where German is learned through other subjects as well as in specific German language lessons, events, parent and volunteer involvement and a regular team of trainee teachers from Germany acting as interns to support the teaching of German.